metatensor/metatrain/docs/src/getting-started/FinetunePETMAD.rst

 .. _fine-tuning-example:
 Finetuning example
 -----------------------------
+This is a simple example for fine-tuning PET-MAD (or a general PET checkpoint).

+Here, the ``heads`` options is chosen only the heads of the model will be trained.
 All available finetuning methods are found in the advanced concepts :ref:`Fine-tuning <fine-tuning>`.
-Let's say we want to finetune only the heads of PET-MAD (or a general PET checkpoint).
+This section discusses implementation details, options and tips.
+Other finetuning options can be simply substituted in this script, by changing the ``finetune`` block.

-A possible ``options.yaml`` could look like this:
+A simple ``options.yaml`` file for this task could look like this:

 .. code-block:: yaml